Written by Elyssa Campbell-Barr, a writer and editor specialising in all areas of education, from Early Years to FE and HE.

 Being in a position to make decisions and have more power to influence is usually the main drive for teachers and trainers to move into a leadership role.
 In addition, stepping into leadership usually includes higher pay, more autonomy and the chance to develop new skills and enhanced career opportunities.
 You may not spend as much time in a classroom, but as a leader you can have a real influence over learners’ experience.

 If you are not sure whether leadership is for you, a management training course or time spent job-shadowing could give you a greater insight into the role.
-Visit the Leadership Hub website to find courses, events, resources and information.
+Visit the Eduction and Training Foundation's Leadership section to find courses, events, resources and information.

 Few professions offer as much scope for sideways moves as the post-14 education sector.
 If you are currently working in a Further Education college, you might want to consider moving to an independent work-based training provider – or vice versa.
 Alternatively, you could move to a different type of college: sixth form, land-based, arts or 'specialist designated' for adult learners.